EricMFink/CivPro/_casebook/chap6.md

 The Court held that the allegations in the complaint were insufficient to state a claim under § 1 of the Sherman Act, which requires proof of a "contract, combination, or conspiracy, in restraint of trade or commerce".

-> \[A\] plaintiff's obligation to provide the "grounds" of his "entitlement to relief" requires more than labels and conclusions, and a formulaic recitation of the elements of a cause of action will not do.
+> A plaintiff's obligation to provide the "grounds" of his "entitlement to relief" requires more than labels and conclusions, and a formulaic recitation of the elements of a cause of action will not do.
 Factual allegations must be enough to raise a right to relief above the speculative level, on the assumption that all the allegations in the complaint are true (even if doubtful in fact).
 >
-> \[A\]n allegation of parallel conduct and a bare assertion of conspiracy will not suffice [to state a claim under Sherman Act § 1].
+> An allegation of parallel conduct and a bare assertion of conspiracy will not suffice [to state a claim under Sherman Act § 1].
 Without more, parallel conduct does not suggest conspiracy, and a conclusory allegation of agreement at some unidentified point does not supply facts adequate to show illegality.
 Hence, when allegations of parallel conduct are set out in order to make a § 1 claim, they must be placed in a context that raises a suggestion of a preceding agreement, not merely parallel conduct that could just as well be independent action."

 To assess whether the inference of an agreement was plausible, the majority considered "an obvious alternative explanation": While the alleged parallel conduct was "consistent with conspiracy," it was, in the majority's view, "as much in line with a wide swath of rational and competitive business strategy unilaterally prompted by common perceptions of the market."
 Finding that "the plaintiffs here have not nudged their claims across the line from conceivable to plausible," the majority concluded that "their complaint must be dismissed."